 There are approximately 28,900 assisted living communities in the US.
 These communities may offer multiple living options, including independent living, assisted living, and memory care.
 In addition to services like medication management, help with activities for daily living, and housekeeping, they also typically offer a broad range of social activities and events that keep residents active and engaged.
 But what if you need help getting funding for assisted living?

 While assisted living provides a safe, comfortable environment for seniors, the cost can be a little scary.
 Prices vary between assisted living communities and from state to state.
-But with the average annual cost at just over $51,000, you may be wondering how you can help your loved one without it taking a significant toll on your budget.
+But with the average annual cost at just over $51,000, you may be asking yourself “How can I pay for assisted living with no money,or at least not enough to afford it?”